steven-wolfman/ubc-term-finder/dev-story.md

 "prepare": "npm run build"
 ```

 (We're fond of overkill and so tempted to do more steps like clean the project directory, run a clean install, run tests, and only then build.
-However, this runs on install; so, some of these would likely be very bad ideas, particularly the clean install!)
+However, the `prepare` script runs on install; so, some of these would likely be very bad ideas, particularly the clean install!)

 For our `prepublishOnly` step, we'll want to at least run our tests: